DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 **This step is only needed if you edited VariCity's source code.**

-You can build VariCity's Docker images by running
+You can build VariCity Docker images by running

 ```
 ./build_varicity_ts.sh